Program Director, email@example.com

-Faith Porter is an educator, researcher, and activist currently serving as the Project DREAM Elementary Coordinator at Raising Expectations.
-An alumna of Spelman College where she served as a Bonner Community Service Scholar, Faith holds degrees in International Studies and Spanish.
-Through the Bonner Scholars Program, she gained hands-on experience through internships at a number of Atlanta-based non-profits and received a certification in non-profit management.
+Faith Porter is an educator, researcher, and activist currently serving as Program Director at Raising Expectations, Inc. An alumna of Spelman College where she served as a Bonner Community Service Scholar, Faith holds degrees in International Studies and Spanish.
+Through the Bonner Scholars Program, she gained hands-on experience through internships at several Atlanta-based non-profits, as well as those located throughout the United States and in the Dominican Republic and received a certificate in non-profit management.

 Empathy and cultural competence are at the core of Faith’s personal and educational philosophies.
 She is passionate about child advocacy and is committed to using her skills to assist RE in the fulfillment of its mission.

 S.T.E.A.M Academic Leaders (SAL’s)